GenericMappingTools/gmt/trunk/doc/rst/source/GMT_Docs.rst

       to paint the land or the oceans.

-   -  We want to nest the polygons so that no paint falls on areas that are “wet” (or “dry”); e.g., if a grid cell completely on land contains a lake with a small island, we do not want to paint the lake and then draw the island, but paint the annulus or “donut” that is represented by the land and lake, and then plot the island.
+   -  We want to nest the polygons so that no paint falls on areas that are "wet" (or "dry"); e.g., if a grid cell completely on land contains a lake with a small island, we do not want to paint the lake and then draw the island, but paint the annulus or "donut" that is represented by the land and lake, and then plot the island.